 Google Cloud Storage Pricing Breakdown

 GCS has four storage classes designed for different data access patterns: Standard, for frequently accessed data, and Nearline, Coldline, and Archive for progressively less frequently accessed data at lower storage costs but higher operation costs.
-It also has wide range features, some of which come with additional charges, including automatic object lifecycle management, dual-region buckets for high availability, and advanced security configurations.
+It also has a wide range of features, some of which come with additional charges, including automatic object lifecycle management, dual-region buckets for high availability, and advanced security configurations.

 The pricing dimensions are data storage (which varies based on region and storage class), operations pricing (which depends on the type of API requests and storage class), and network usage (both within Google Cloud and when transferring data out of Google Cloud).